webplatform/docs/tutorials/mobile_viewport/index.md

 When loading full-sized pages, mobile browsers display the entire page at reduced magnification.
 Users must double-tap or pinch the screen to magnify individual columns of content.
-Even then, text targeted for full-sized browsers is often difficult to read.
-The following shows how a typical web page layout displays:
+Even then, text targeted for full-sized browsers often features long line lengths that make it more difficult to read on smaller mobile screens.
+This shows how a typical web page layout displays on a mobile screen:

 [[Image:viewport_fail.png]]